camiFK/DisneyApi/README.md

 This project was created for educational purposes as part of Alkemy's acceleration program.

 ### Challenge
-Develop an API to explore Disney's world, which allows us to know and modify the characters that compose it and understand which movies they participated in.
-On the other hand, it must expose the information so that any front end can consume it.
+It is a Node-Express REST API to explore Disney's world, which allows you to meet and modify its movies and the characters that participated.
+The information is exposed for any frontend to consume it.

 - Use NodeJs and Express
-- Routes must follow REST patron.
+- Routes must follow REST architecture.
 - Use Sequelize

 ### Technical requirements
-#### 1. Database
+### 1. Database
 ##### Character:
 - Image
 - Name